edbennett/basic-ildg-storage-element/README.md

       with the hostname of the storage server.
    2. Replace the `allow` lines with ones allowing access to the IP range(s) of the gateway server.
    3. Replace the `root /data` with `root` followed by the path to where the data you want to serve live.
+      Make a note of this path, as it will be needed below.

 6. Start the daemon:
    ```